jtibbertsma/javascript-chess/readme.md

 The first version of the AI is implemented.
 It uses a naive minimax algorithm.
 It has two massive drawbacks:

 1. It's written synchronously.
 2. It's *_slow_*.
 It takes about 10 seconds to make a move.
-And since it's synchronous, the entire page blocks for the entire time.
+And since it's synchronous, the page blocks for the entire time.
 This is not ideal.

 So my goals for the near future are to rewrite the minimax algorithm asynchronously, and to figure out how to eliminate the redundencies in my chess calculations.
 I'd like to take this opportunity to learn how to profile javascript code.
 After that, I could research and implement other chess algorithms.

+### Update

+The AI is now asyncronous, but it's still quite slow.
+Also, in the angular logic, the piece images are bound to the piece data, so the pieces visibly move around on the board when the AI is doing trials.

+To improve the speed of the AI, I need to cut down the massive redundencies in my chess logic.
+I'll try and come up with some sort of caching scheme.